porya-gohary/np-data-age-analysis/README.md

 ```
 This will run the analysis for ([dag-task-3.prec.yaml](./examples/dag-task-3.prec.yaml)) with four cores, without timing uncertainty, EDF scheduling policy and partitioned scheduler.

-⚠️ Note: By using the portioned scheduler, the mapped PE for each task is read from the input file.
+⚠️ Note: By using the partitioned scheduler, the mapped PE for each task is read from the input file.

 ## 🗄️ Output Files